 Sudden temperature variations in various areas of your home are a strong indication that it’s time to contact a professional contractor about making a replacement.
 Likewise, temperature fluctuations may also indicate the same.
 Once a furnace hits the 15-year mark, it will gradually become less effective and lose its capacity to transfer heat evenly across your home’s higher and lower floors.

 The furnace is one of the most energy-intensive appliances in modern houses.
 Therefore its efficiency has a direct impact on your bottom line.
-So, when winter approaches, keep an eye on your monthly energy expenses.
-If you’re spending a lot more than last year but, your consumption hasn’t gone up, your furnace may need replacement.
+When winter approaches, keep an eye on your monthly energy expenses.
+If you’re spending a lot more than last year but your consumption hasn’t gone up, your furnace may need replacement.

 - Excess Dust in Your House

 You may be able to control dust, but no matter how well you clean, you will never be able to eliminate it completely.
 Your furnace may not be performing its job of removing airborne particles from the warmed air if you observe a rise in dust in your house despite your best attempts to eliminate it.
 Check the furnace filter, and clean or replace it if required.
 Replace the filter every few months as a habit.